 - Her quick response to Paul's question about condom's: "Don't worry.
 I'm healthy."
 Despite the incredibly flawed logic of the statement, she quickly puts the matter to rest.
 The question didn't even make her hesitate to reconsider the dangerous thing they were doing.
 It's as if her only thought was to shoot down Paul's urge to put on a condom.

 - The fact that she went straight to the bedroom after they put Karen back in the tool shed.
 It could be an innocent move, but on the other hand, it could've been that she was just laying in wait for her prey to come to her.
 As the last "healthy" person in the cabin, she would've known that Paul would quickly seek her out.

 - She brings up sex after all of 30 seconds of conversation with him.
 Seriously, how quickly would someone sober decide to get it on with their ex's best friend?
 She probably decided to have sex with him long before he actually entered the room.

 - She'd undone her hair.
-Most guys think a woman looks sexier with her hair down then with it tied back.
+Most guys think a woman looks sexier with her hair down than with it tied back.
 Did she do it to be more seductive to him?

 - Any grabbing that leaves welts that are still sore ten minutes after the fact has got to be painful while it's happening.
-So why doesn't Marcy reign Paul in if he's hurting her while their screwing?
+So why doesn't Marcy rein Paul in if he's hurting her while they're screwing?
 It's almost as if she's not doing him for pleasure, but putting up with it for some ulterior motive?